the-turing-game/the-source-and-comments/README.md

 [**The Game of Turing**](https://github.com/the-turing-game/the-game-of-turing).
 You can call it a different name if you want (I heard versions like "The game with super-intelligence", or "cooperation-deception game"), but from now on I will call it "The Game of Turing" after the inventor of this game of deception.
+If a machine wins in this game the participating human is pronounced to be __'turinged'__.